-- 1. Determine, with faculty, if a need for a portfolio class exists - a.
-Are students coming into class with lots of previous experience?
-Can evidence be provided that the course objectives have been met? - 2.
-Check to see if your college has current curriculum for a portfolio development course. - 3.
-If current portfolio development curriculum doesn't already exist, do one of the following: - a.
+- Faculty determine if a portfolio course is needed.
+Students with considerable work and other experience may be able to provide initial evidence through a resume or list of previous training, showing that course objectives have been met. - 2.
+If current portfolio development curriculum doesn't already exist at an institution, these options should be considered: - a.
 Adapt or adopt portfolio development curriculum from other colleges in the Washington community and technical college system. - b.
 Develop curriculum. - c.
 Look online for other open resources in portfolio development.

-4. Communicate with all appropriate campus staff and faculty about the portfolio development process and course, if one is offered.
+3. Communicate with all appropriate campus staff and faculty about the portfolio development process and course, if offered.